c6ai/Capstone/README.md

 ### Results

-* Unfortunately [out of 57681 'benign' packets] one adversarial packet has managed to infiltrate the IDS firewall, as in the belwo confusion matrix:
+* Unfortunately [out of 57681 'benign' packets] one adversarial packet has managed to infiltrate the IDS firewall, as in the below confusion matrix:

 ![automl-cm](images/automl-cm.png?raw=true)